Welcome to today's edition of the Rush 24-7 podcast.

 You guys never do it less.

-And you won't give back 18.4 cents per gallon of it for three months unless big oil pays for it?
+And you won't give back 18.4 cents per gallon of it for three months unless big oil pays for it.

 You go tell big oil to reduce their prices 18.4%.

-You go, and if you if you're able to do that, then you go tell everybody to lower their prices on what you think they ought to be.
+And if you're able to do that, then you go tell everybody to lower their prices on what you think they ought to be.

 If you guys really think you can manipulate the market that way, the federal gasoline tax is a federal tax.